guildxyz/guild-network/scripts/stress-testing/load_test_results.md

 END TEST CYCLE WITH PARAMETERS 2300 num, 2300 tps; FAILURES DETECTED: 20, RATE: 100.0%

 Test aborted prematurely due to 100% failure rate in block time

+### Conclusion for initial testing

+A failure rate of 5% was observed under constant extended load (1200 tps) which then continually increased with pressure.
+Further testing to verify these results is required.